abtion/guidelines/project_management/converting_projects_from_development_to_maintenance_mode.md

 Do this by clicking Edit - Under users choose Client-Abtion user.
 Remove any other checkmark in the pop-up.
 If you are unsure which user is the correct one go to Settings - Users and look which user has the client@abtion mail.

-4. Delete the other rules if there is more then the three above.
+Remember to Delete the other rules if there is more then the three above.

 ### Notify the Google Group using Sentry.